-- a) Cruise Overview - 1) This cruise began at Hobart, Tasmania on 11 May and arrived Valpariso, Chile on 29 May 2015.
-It is primarily a simple transit to relocate the ship. - 2) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
+- a) Cruise Overview - 1) This cruise began at Punta Arenas on 21 December 2018 and returned on 23 January 2019.
+Our system was only operated outside the Argentinian EEZ. - 2) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
 We move the pCO2 data two scans earlier.

-R/V N. B. Palmer Cruise 15/4
+R/V N. B. Palmer Cruise 19/1